New California gun control law mimics Texas abortion measure - NewsBreak

 The governor recently signed another bill patterned after a New York law that empowers anyone who suffered harm to sue gun makers or dealers who fail to follow precautions under a “firearm industry standard of conduct.”

+Newsom, a Democrat, has become increasingly combative as he seeks reelection to a final four-year term.

-He further criticized the high court and conservative Republicans in a video message after he signed two earlier gun bills into law, one also addressing ghost guns and the other barring marketing firearms to minors.
+“To members of the United States Supreme Court, to right-wing Republicans all across this country: do you have no common decency?" he asked in a video message after he signed two earlier gun bills into law, one also addressing ghost guns and the other barring marketing firearms to minors.

+Yet California finds itself among states fighting rear-guard actions against the Supreme Court's conservative wing.

+Voters in November will be asked to guarantee the right to an abortion in the California state constitution, while lawmakers in New York and Vermont advanced similar steps.

 California and New York also are scrambling to update their laws regulating the concealed carrying of firearms after the nation's high court ruled that Americans have a right to carry firearms in public for self-defense.